PedroJuan1610pr/McOflineAccManager/README.md

   "mode"/"button" codes directly (`clickWindow(slot, button, mode)`), with no abstraction layer — any protocol version change could require touching them.
+- **`gems-history.json` is publicly downloadable**: it lives inside `public/` and is served by `express.static`.
+The file only contains bot names, recipient names, and gem amounts (nothing sensitive), but it's worth keeping in mind if the panel is ever exposed outside the LAN.
 - No automated tests or linter configured.

-## 10. How to run it
+## 11. How to run it

 ```bash
 npm install
 node multibot.js
 ```

-On startup: it connects the accounts from `config.js` in cascade (9s between each one), spins up the web panel on `webconfig.js.port`, and leaves the interactive console ready (prompt waiting for commands).
+On startup: it connects the accounts from `config.js` (spacing them at least 15s apart via `reserveConnectSlot`), spins up the web panel on `webconfig.js.port`, initializes the chat-log file in `chatlog/`, and leaves the interactive console ready (prompt waiting for commands).